Marty Robbins: Personal life and death

 In 1948, Robbins married Marizona Baldwin, who claimed she had always wanted to marry a singing cowboy.
 They had a son, Ronnie, and a daughter, Janet.

-Robbins developed cardiovascular disease early in life, and suffered a first myocardial infarction in 1969.
+Robbins developed cardiovascular disease early in life, and suffered his first heart attack at age 43 in 1969.
 After his third heart attack on December 2, 1982, he underwent quadruple coronary artery bypass surgery.
 He did not recover, and died on December 8 at St. Thomas Hospital in Nashville.
 He was 57 years old.

 Legacy

-In 2015-2016, the city of Glendale, Arizona honored Marty Robbins in various ways.
+The city of Glendale, Arizona, honored Marty Robbins in various ways.
 In 2015, a bronze plaque was placed along the amphitheater walkway.
-In 2016, the 1-mile stretch of Glendale Avenue, between 59th and 51st avenues was renamed to Marty Robbins Boulevard.
-Following the release of Fallout New Vegas, Robbins' song "Big Iron" substantially increased in popularity and inspired internet memes.
+In 2016, the 1-mile stretch of Glendale Avenue, between 59th and 51st Avenues, was renamed to Marty Robbins Boulevard.
+Following the release of Fallout: New Vegas, Robbins' song "Big Iron" substantially increased in popularity and inspired internet memes.

 Discography

 Robbins' discography consists of 52 studio albums, 13 compilation albums, and 100 singles.
 In his career, Robbins charted 17 number-one singles on the Billboard Hot Country Songs charts, as well as 82 top-40 singles.

 Robbins' highest-charting album is 1959's Gunfighter Ballads and Trail Songs.
 It charted to number six on the all-genre Billboard 200, and was also certified platinum by the Recording Industry Association of America.
 The album's first single, "El Paso", became a hit on both the country and pop charts, charting to number one on the Hot Country Songs, as well as the Billboard Hot 100.
 While that would be his only pop number one, in 1957, "A White Sport Coat" charted to number two, and in 1961, "Don't Worry" charted to number three.

 His final top-10 single was "Honkytonk Man" from the 1982 eponymous film in which Robbins had a role.
 He died shortly before its release.
 Since his death, four posthumous studio albums have been released, but they made no impact on the charts.